abiamarulloh/abiamarulloh/README.md

 ## I'm a Software Engineer!!

-- 🌱 I’m currently learning react native🤣
+- 🌱 I’m currently learning react native�
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects and can growth my startup
 - ⚡ Fun fact: I love to watch a film at netflix 🤣

 ### Connect with me: